taataa/tapspace/docs/api/index.md

 **Constructor** `Touchable(view, item)` takes in the parameters:

 - *view:* a mounted instance of `SpaceView`.
 Only the gestures made on this view will be listened and recognized.
 - *item:* an instance of `AbstractPlane` such as `SpaceHTML`, `SpacePixel`, `SpaceGroup`, or `SpaceView`.
-Only the gestures made on the HTML representation of the `item` are listened and recognized.
+Only gestures made on the HTML representation of the `item` are listened and recognized.
 The `item` reacts to the manipulations as specified by the mode.
 The view must have rendered an element for the `item` or otherwise an error is thrown.
 - *targetItem:* optional target instance of `AbstractPlane`.
 If specified, the recognized transformations are applied to this `targetItem` instead of `item`.
 This way you can for example implement a drag or rotation handles for a larger item.

 **Properties:**